ozzieba/aider/prompt_patterns.md

 > Please proceed with the production pipeline refactor implementation.
 Start with the high-level structure, leaving NotImplementedError or whatever as appropriate, and then go through and iteratively fill in the gaps.
 Also, make sure to create unit and component tests as you go

+> so we need to plan a substantial rewrite of our document ingestion pipeline (context: eDiscovery).
+Let's plan a presentation on a set of proposals for the next few months.
+Please start by getting the following thoughts down into Markdown...

+> { Let's refactor the batch production pipeline...; also, let's start by creating the .dat and .opt ... }

+> Please proceed with the production pipeline rewrite implementation.
+Start with tests, and apply TDD methodlogy. ...

+> let's emphasize that duckdb (distributed join) can be thought of as either a complement or replacement for the recomputation service ...

+> { let's talk about Nuix ... }

+> { Let's talk about AVFS. ... }

+> For refactoring Ingestions, it's basically the same story as productions...

+> for versioning/lineage/provenance, ... nix is probably the model here...

+> For queuing system, basically we need to decide whether to replace Sidekiq ...

+> let's design a new object-oriented, pure-functional, declarative-transformation approach to ingestion...

+> make the script modular, easy to understand etc; use a functional coding style, with methods instead of temporary variables; strcture the files as an abstract, high-level method calling other methods, progressively lower level, so each method is written in a functional style except the outermost method which is ~1 imperative instruction (eg, "write RD report to csvv")

+> before actually starting, write a detailed plan in a markdown file (detailed enough to be implemented by a team of junior developers), that includes the essence of this instruction message and any other relevant context; keep this file updates as you go

+> let's iterate through all produced zips

+> open them, if necessary with a password from a csv

+> get the dat file from zip_root/*/Data/*.DAT

+> get all the produced files, bates numbers, filenames, etc from the dat files

+> if possible, get md5 hashes also

+> separately, query both PG (via Rails), for the current file metadata (rd ID, file_name, md5, etc) and all sqlite databases at /mnt/shared/keyera/record_datum_batches/*/output/metadata.db, and/or JSONS at output/metadata.json for the original file metadata at ingestion

+> store all intermediate/compiled data in lancedb (again, via PyCall.rb)

+> store all metadata and data pointers (ie, where on GCS to find the doc) in a consolidated table

+> present a report on the mapping from incoming ingestion rows (by batch_id, row_id in sqlite/json, and matched via md5 if possible or filename if necessary) to the latest outgoing production bates numbers

+> likewise, present a report on bates number ranges and which versions of which productions they appeared in (again, consolidate adjacent ranges if they appeared in the same outgoing production)

+> so our next long-term goal is to refactor the produce_batch pipeline, including `ProduceRecordDatum`, using this Transformations methodologies.
+Please write a detailed design doc of what we will need for that. ...

 ### 2. Implementation & Refactoring

 These prompts are for making specific, significant changes to the codebase.
 They are more concrete than goal-setting prompts but still grant the AI autonomy to figure out the implementation details across multiple files.